-All Swim Australia™ Teacher qualifications are valid for 3 years from the date of the accreditation.
+All Swim Australia™ Teacher and Coach qualifications are valid for 3 years from the date of the accreditation.

 Please note that your Swim Australia accreditations and insurance will become invalid if either your Working with Children Check or CPR expires during this period.
 Please ensure to keep both up to date and a copy uploaded to your Dita Profile.

-You will need to purchase and complete an online Teacher Re-accreditation application form and the price varies depending on the period that your accreditation has expired.
-For links and further information please visit our ‘Renewing Accreditation’ website page here
+You will need to purchase and complete an online Teacher Qualification renewal application form and the price varies depending on the period that your qualification has expired.
+For links and further information please visit our ‘Renewing Qualification’ website page here

 The process is: